Iran targets British-US base and its main nuclear enrichment site is struck again

 Israel denies responsibility for attack on Natanz

+Later Saturday, Iran said it was targeting Israel’s nuclear program.
+Rescue services treated several people for shrapnel injuries in Dimona, which houses Israel’s main nuclear research center.
+Israel is believed to be the only Middle East nation with nuclear weapons, though its leaders refuse to confirm or deny their existence.

 The Natanz facility was hit in the first week of the war and several buildings appeared damaged, according to satellite images.
-Natanz also was targeted in the 12-day war last June.
+It also was targeted in the 12-day war last June.

 Global pressure increases on the Strait of Hormuz

-As Iran targets energy facilities in the region while threatening shipping on the Strait of Hormuz, the United Arab Emirates joined 21 other countries including the U.K., Germany, France and Japan in expressing "readiness to contribute to appropriate efforts to ensure safe passage.”
+As Iran threatens shipping on the Strait of Hormuz, the United Arab Emirates joined 21 other countries including the U.K., Germany, France and Japan in expressing "readiness to contribute to appropriate efforts to ensure safe passage.”

-The Trump administration announced it is lifting sanctions on Iranian oil that was already loaded on ships as of Friday and will end the pause on April 19.
-Restrictions include sales involving anyone in North Korea or Cuba.

 The U.S. is deploying three more amphibious assault ships and roughly 2,500 additional Marines to the Middle East, an official told The Associated Press.
 Two other U.S. officials confirmed that ships were deploying, without saying where they were headed.
 All three spoke on condition of anonymity to discuss the military operations.